qiaodandan/docc/README.md

 1. Make my changes
-  1. qiaodan
+  1. Fix bug
-  2. luhan
+  2. Improve formatting
-    * 7777
+    * Make the headings bigger
-2. my my my
+2. Push my commits to GitHub
-3. changes changes
+3. Open a pull request
-  * change
+  * Describe my changes
-  * my
+  * Mention all the members of my team
-    * make
+    * Ask for feedback